-Skepticism from friends and family is something many a would-be entrepreneur becomes quite familar with on the road to realizing a business vision.
+Skepticism from friends and family is something many a would-be entrepreneur becomes quite familiar with on the road to realizing a business vision.
 Maybe you have an Aunt Mabel who, with brow furrowed from behind the gravy boat at Thanksgiving, says: "Start your own business?
 But we're in a recession.
 Aren't their smarter ways to earn money?"

 Find your peers

 Start at places where like-minded entrepreneurs congregate -- and brush up on your networking skills.
 The local Chamber of Commerce may be a great place to start, or a business course at the local college.
-Meetup.com is further a great place to connect with those who share your entreprenurial drive.
+Meetup.com is further a great place to connect with those who share your entrepreneurial drive.
 Look for peers who are at the approximate place you are in starting your own business.